Angular Environment Setup in Visual Studio

 - Sublime Text, etc.

-To install Angular 2, we require the following things
+To install Angular 2 or any higher version in your machine, you require the following things

 - Angular CLI